Kaga ikki

 The Kaga ikki, also known as The Peasants' Kingdom, was a theocratic feudal confederacy that emerged in Kaga Province (present-day southern Ishikawa Prefecture), Japan, during the late 15th and early 16th centuries.
-The Kaga ikki was a faction of the Ikkō-ikki, mobs of peasant farmers, monks, priests, and jizamurai (upper-ranking peasant warriors) that espoused belief in Jōdo Shinshū Buddhism.
+The Kaga ikki was a faction of the Ikkō-ikki, a gathering of peasant farmers, monks, priests, and jizamurai (upper-ranking peasant warriors) that espoused belief in Jōdo Shinshū Buddhism.
 Though nominally under the authority of the head abbot of the Hongan-ji, the Monshu, the ikkō-ikki proved difficult to control.

 During the Ōnin War, the ikki in Kaga, with the approval of the Monshu Rennyo, helped restore Togashi Masachika to the position of shugo (military governor).
 However, by 1474 the ikki fell into conflict with Masachika, and in late 1487, they launched the Kaga Rebellion.
 Masachika was overthrown, and Togashi Yasutaka, his uncle, took his place as shugo.
-Under Yasatuka's son, Taneyasu, the Kaga ikki asserted more and more influence over the provincial government.
+Under Yasutaka's son, Taneyasu, the Kaga ikki asserted more and more influence over the provincial government.

 In 1531, a civil war erupted as two factions within the Kaga ikki vied for control.
 Renjun, a son of Rennyo, won the war, abolished the position of shugo, exiled Taneyasu, and established a much tighter Hongan-ji hegemony over the province.
 In 1546, the Kanazawa Midō was established as a governing body in Oyama Gobo, which would eventually grow into the present-day city of Kanazawa.
 The Midō oversaw very loosely organized committees of select warlords and priests, who in turn ruled over the local lords and village leaders.
 The Kaga ikki controlled Kaga until they were overrun by the forces of Oda Nobunaga in a series of campaigns lasting from 1573 to 1582.